Cwarcup/personal-blog/data/blog/Data-Structures/arrays.md

 Basically tells go to index of 2, do not delete anything, and insert `'alien'`.
 We have shifted `c` and `d`.
 Therefore, our BigO is O(n).

-Now this is why loopup() and push() are fast for arrays, and why insert() and delete() are slower.
+Now this is why lookup() and push() are fast for arrays, and why insert() and delete() are slower.
 Therefore, it may not be best to use arrays if you need to insert or delete all the time.

 ## Static vs Dynamic Arrays

 **Static** arrays limitations:

 - are fixed in size.
-Meaning, you need to specificy the number of elements your array will hold ahead of time.
+Meaning, you need to specify the number of elements your array will hold ahead of time.

 **Dynamic** Arrays